What’s included with your Ride the Fault Line registration

 4:00 -6:00 PM: Bicycle repair services available near camping area.
 Tips appreciated!

-5:30 -7:00 PM: Dinner available in host communities Sunday, and Wednesday-Friday.
-Other evenings please patronize your choice of local restaurants.
+6:00 -7:00 PM: Dinner available in host communities.
 Refer to the site maps and the message/info board for the location of the included dinner and breakfast meals.

-7:00 PM: (most nights-time approximate-see message/info board for exact time) Rider meeting/entertainment with announcements and more.
+8:00 PM: (time approximate-see message/info board for exact time) Most nights-rider meeting with announcements and more.
 The location for this will be shown on your site map for each community as well as posted on the information board.
 Any changes in route or stops for the next day are shared along with other valuable information.

-10:00 PM-5:00 AM: Quiet/lights out hours in camping areas, inside and out.
+10:00 PM-6:00 AM: Quiet/lights out hours in camping areas, inside and out.
 When the sun goes down in the camping area it generally gets pretty quiet pretty quickly.
 Early to bed-early to rise is the best philosophy for a bike tour!
-If you are an early riser, be respectful of others and minimize your morning packing noise.
-Sunset the week of RTFL is 8:15 PM.
+Sunset the week of RTFL is 8:25 PM.